-As with most temples, there’s a large shopping area with kiosks and vendors on either side leading up to the site.
+As with most temples, there’s a large shopping area with kiosks and vendors offering some of the best things to buy in Japan on either side leading up to the site.
 Though this may seem like a modern addition for tourists, many of the most famous temples in Japan have been centers of commerce for centuries.

 At the end of the shopping lane, you’ll find Senso-ji temple, as well as an 80-foot-tall, five-story pagoda.
 While walking through the temple’s main entrance, known as the “Thunder Gate,” take time to notice the intricate carving and details, as well as the two guardian protectors perched on either side of the temple’s smaller inner gate.

 Also in Kamakura, the Hasedera Temple is one of the most famous temples in Japan because of what it holds inside: a 30-foot-tall wooden statue of Kannon, the Buddhist goddess of Mercy.

 Legend has it that there were two of these intricate sculptures carved in the eighth century.
 Devotees housed one in a temple of the same name in Nara, while this one was thrown into the sea to bring blessings wherever it washed up.
 Eventually, the wooden statue came ashore in Kamakura, and Hasedera Temple was built to house it.